Abibubble/milestone2-harry-potter-quiz/README.md

 All of these colors are taken via a color picker tool, directly from the Harry Potter official logo, and from the official Hogwarts crest.

 ### Typography
+For the opening page, I used the font monospace, as it's got quite a bit of character, and it links with the feeling of entering into something.
 I used sans-serif throughout the quiz.
 It's a clean and easy to read font, whilst also being bold and eye catching.
-It also doesn't distract the user from the main theme, and has the added bonus that it's a staple font with HTML, so all browsers will be able to display it.
+Both of these fonts also don't distract the user from the main theme, and has the added bonus that they're staple fonts with HTML, so all browsers will be able to display them.

 ### Imagery
-The opening quote page is a direct line from the books, which immediately captures the attention of the user, sets the theme for the quiz, and encourages immersion from the first glance.
+The opening quote page is a direct line from the books, which immediately captures the attention of the user, sets the theme for the quiz, and encourages immersion as soon as they enter the site.
 The large background hero image is designed to be striking and catch the user's attention, making it clear at first glance what the quiz is related to.
 It directly correlates to the aesthetic of the Harry Potter series, using an image of Gloucester cloisters, which was used in the filming of the Harry Potter films.